What are Amino Acids?

-Animal-based foods such as meat, milk, fish, and eggs are the main sources of essential amino acids.
+Animal-based foods such as meat, milk, fish, and eggs are the main sources of essential amino acid.
 They are also obtained from plant-based food like soy, beans, nuts, and grains.

 Conditional amino acids are normally not essential but are important in times of illness, injury, or stress.
-Arginine, cysteine, glutamine, tyrosine, glycine, ornithine, proline, and serine are examples of conditional amino acids.
+Arginine, cysteine, glutamine, tyrosine, glycine, ornithine, proline, and serine are examples of conditional amino acid.

 Based on the number of amino groups and carboxyl groups, these are classified as neutral, acidic, and basic amino acids.

 A neutral amino acid contains one amino group and one carboxyl group in its side chain.
 The systematic name and chemical formula of some common neutral amino acids are given below the table,

 |Examples of neutral amino acids

-An acidic amino acid contains one amino group and two carboxyl groups in their side chain.
-The systematic name and chemical formula of some common acidic amino acids are given below the table,
+An acidic amino acid contains one amino group and two carboxyl groups in its side chain.
+The systematic names and chemical formulas of some common acidic amino acids are given below the table,

 |Examples of acidic amino acids

 A basic amino acid contains two amino groups and one carboxyl group in its structure.
 The systematic name and chemical formula of some common basic amino acids are given below the table,